 Sound 0/2 (sounds meh)

-Characters 2/4 (they are ok but are hardly exploited as they could have)
+Characters 2/4 (they are ok but are hardly explored or taken seriously)